Any Question? Email Us

 Transfer Kathmandu to Ramechhap by Private Jeep US$180

-Everest Base Camp to Lukla by sharing Helicopter US$900
+Everest Base Camp to Lukla by sharing a Helicopter US$900

 Agency /Insurance fee 13 % Government Tax/VAT & 10 % Service Charge